 All Eyes on Fireworks Safety

-More than half of the emergency department-treated injuries were burns.
-Burns were the most common injury to all parts of the body, except the eyes, where contusions, lacerations, and foreign bodies in the eyes occurred more frequently.
+- More than half (62%) of the emergency department-treated injuries were burns, which were the most common injury to all parts of the body, except the eyes, where contusions, lacerations, and foreign bodies in the eyes occurred more frequently.

-Sadly, children and young adults were the most frequently effected, with children younger than 15 years old accounting for approximately 30 percent of the estimated injuries in 2012, and individuals younger than 20 years of age accounting for 46 percent of the estimated emergency department-treated, fireworks-related injuries.
+- Sadly, children and young adults were the most frequently affected by fireworks accidents that required emergency room treatment, with children younger than 15 years old accounting for approximately 40% of the estimated injuries in 2012, and individuals younger than 25 years of age comprise 59% of the injured.

 - Do not try to remove any protruding objects from the eye.